 When you’re gathered with your friends, discussing your next European trip and possible city break, and someone mentions ‘Athens’, what images does this throw up for things to do, especially fun things to do in Athens?

 I’m guessing the Acropolis is the main one, maybe followed closely by the Acropolis Museum, browse the flea market of the Plaka District, shop in Ermou Street and see the Guards outside of Parliament Palace in Syntagma Square.

-There’s no doubt that these sites are a must visit, but there’s so much more to Athens than meets the eye.
+There’s no doubt that these sites are a must visit, but there’s so much more to visit in Athens than meets the eye.
 I’ve lived here (and loved here) for coming up to a decade now.
 So let me give you my Insider’s Guide to visiting Athens and tempt you to take a city break here after your Greek island trip (you may like my Insider’s Guide to the Greek Islands to help you plan your Greek island getaway too).

 What’s that?
 I hear you ask.
 We all know the Acropolis and Parthenon are two very famous places to visit in Athens.
-One of my insider’s tips, though, is to actually go to just below the entrance of the Acropolis, where you’ll see some metal steps, as well as rough, slippery steps carved out of the rocks.
-Ascend either (only a short climb, but wear trainers if you’re going up the rock steps as they really are slippery, even in dry weather due to being cut out of marble), and join others to sit and admire the 360 degree of Athens and all the way down to the port of Piraeus and further still, the nearby islands.
+One of my insider’s tips, though, is to actually go to just below the entrance of the Acropolis where you’ll see some metal steps as well as rough, slippery steps carved out of the rocks.
+Ascend either of these (only a short climb, but wear trainers if you’re going up the rock steps as they really are slippery, even in dry weather due to being cut out of marble) and join others to sit and admire the 360 degree of Athens and all the way down to the port of Piraeus and further still, the nearby islands.
 At sunset it’s spectacular.
 Best of all, it’s free.

 For those of you interested in mythology, it’s supposed to be the site where Ares, the God of War, was tried for the murder of one of Poseidon (the God of the Sea)’s sons.

-This has to be my favourite insider tip for visiting Athens, mainly because it is so hard to find.
+This has to be my favourite things to do in Athens, mainly because it is so hard to find.
 Directly below the Acropolis on the northeastern side, in the Plaka district, lies a neighbourhood built and designed to resemble the tiny island Anafi.
 This is because it came into being in 1832, when King Otto of Greece brought over to Athens construction workers from this island to build his Palace.
 The workers built themselves a little village to remind them of the island they so missed.

 Today only 45 houses remain, and are lived in.
 But it’s fascinating to amble around the twisty streets and really get lost.
-Read more here, (with map).
+Read more about Anafiotika, (with map).

-This insider tip for visiting Athens is clever in that you don’t actually have to pay to go to a museum…and it’s unique in that it’s located actually inside a Metro/Underground station – in the ticket hall!
+This visitor’s tip for visiting Athens is clever in that you don’t actually have to pay to go to a museum…and it’s unique in that it’s located actually inside a Metro/Underground station – in the ticket hall.

 There are mixed feelings about street art vs graffiti, but since the economic crisis of 2008, Athens has been a hub of really imaginative Street Art, and this is one of my favourite insider’s tip for visiting the city.
 I would recommend a three hour street art walking tour where you’ll get taken to various neighbourhoods and shown the eclectic street art that adorn the walls.
-I wrote a post about it here and as you’ll see, you get to see how neighbourhoods have been transformed by these massive murals reflecting the plight of today’s societal issues.
+I wrote a post about the streetart in Athens and as you’ll see, you get to see how neighbourhoods have been transformed by these massive murals reflecting the plight of today’s societal issues.

 One of my favourite places to wander down as I exit Monastiraki station (the main station you’ll head to to explore the very touristy Flea market), is the ‘Street of Lights’.